 - Variable Annuity Portfolios

-Percentages are the same for all fund classes (Investor, Advisor, R, F, and II).
+Percentages are the same for all fund classes (Investor, Advisor, R, and II).

-A dash indicates that the fund paid an ordinary dividend in 2012, but it was not qualified dividend income.
+A dash indicates that the fund paid a dividend in 2013, but it was not qualified dividend income.

 1This percentage applies to the sum of your income dividend plus short-term capital gain distribution and foreign tax paid for the calendar year as reported in Box 1a of your IRS Form 1099-DIV.